What exactly is portal systemic shunt (PSS) aka liver shunt?

 A rarer occurrence is the some of the samples being too fatty to test.
 A spate of this prompted us to investigate what type of food the litters involved were being given.
 There was no common factor in the feeding of the litters which ranged from various complete foods to meat and rice.

-Very occasionally, and I can number four occasions for this, a puppy may return a high bile acid score, but on re-test the score drops to normal levels.
+Very occasionally, a puppy may return a high bile acid score but on re-test the score drops to normal levels.
 Again, there is no explanation for this but it does reinforce the necessity for a re-test if a positive result is returned.
-This is ALWAYS recommended by us and by Idexx.

 Further diagnostic methods